alexander-ustyan/Active-Directory/README.md

 <h2> Start Here: </h2>

-<strong> First Steps: 1.
-Create a Resource Group (Set name and region) 2.
-Create a Virtual Network inside the Resource Group 3.
-Create a Virtual Machine (VM1 - dc-1):
-GENERAL START OVERVIEW: (Begin by logging into the Azure portal and creating a new resource group.
+<strong> Begin by logging into the Azure portal and creating a new resource group.
 Deploy two Virtual Machines: one running Windows Server 2022 to host Active Directory and another running Windows 10 for client testing.
-Configure the virtual network and subnet settings to ensure that both VMs can communicate, and enable Remote Desktop access on each machine) </strong>
+Configure the virtual network and subnet settings to ensure that both VMs can communicate, and enable Remote Desktop access on each machine. </strong>

 <p>
   <img src="https://i.imgur.com/VlOOQH5.png" height="80%" width="80%" alt="Azure VM Provisioning"/>
 </p>

 <strong> Make sure to set the configurations for the (DC-1) VM like this: </strong>
-• Image: Windows Server 2022 Datacenter
-• Specs: 2 vCPUs
-• Set username & password
-• Connect to VNet & review + create.
+• Image: Windows Server 2022 Datacenter → Specs: 2 vCPUs → Set username & password → Connect to VNet & review + create.

 <p>
   <img src="https://i.imgur.com/mr8Ofex.png" height="80%" width="80%" alt="Azure VM Provisioning"/>